 After several hours of playing with deer, our small team had just enough time to visit the famous Great Eastern Temple (Todaiji 東大寺), to have a quick lunch, and then to separate again, everyone on another side of the crossroad.

 Namely, this temple is a Buddhist complex.
 In its central place, there is the hall occupied by the largest bronze Buddha in Japan, 16m high.

 On the south gate near the temple two guards like a samurai, with their about 8.5 meters height, scared us.
 These are Nio, Buddha`s guardians, an A-un pair.

 They are, allegedly, benevolent kings, but they look like demons.
 One, known as Agio, with its mouth open to pronounce the sound “a”, first letter of the Sanskrit alphabet and symbol of the beginning of all things, while the other – Ungyo is with its mouth closed to pronounce the sound “un”, last letter of the Sanskrit alphabet and symbol of the end of all things.
 In this way, these two figures symbolize life and death.

 What are those stamps?
 Shortly, Japan loves stamps.
-The stamp industry is serious business, but they made fun with it too.
+The stamping industry is serious business, but they made fun with it too.
 This evolved into using stamps for tourism purposes.
 And that’s when the station stamp, or eki stamp, was born.
-Most stations accross Japan have a stamp…and each one is different.
+Most stations across Japan have a stamp…and each one is different.
 As soon as “Welcome to Nara” perfectly memorized this day in four notes, we hug each other and separate again, everyone on each side of the world.